opendocsg/slw-judgments-backfill/2018_SGHC_71/report.md

 **The Charge**

 7       The Prosecution brought the Charge against the accused in respect of the Five Bundles.
-The elements of the offence of trafficking in a controlled drug under s 5(1)( _a_ ) of the MDA were: (i) possession of a controlled drug, (ii) knowledge of the nature of the drug, (iii) proof that possession of the drug was for the purpose of trafficking which was not authorised ( _Muhammad Ridzuan bin Md Ali v Public Prosecutor and other matters_ [2014] 3 SLR 721 at [59]).
+The elements of the offence of trafficking in a controlled drug under s 5(1)( _a_ ) of the MDA were: (i) possession of a controlled drug, (ii) knowledge of the nature of the drug, (iii) proof that possession of the drug was for the purpose of trafficking which was not authorised ( _Muhammad Ridzuan bin Md Ali v Public Prosecutor and other matters_ <span class="citation">[2014] 3 SLR 721</span> at [59]).
 In the course of the trial, an ancillary hearing was also held to determine the admissibility of some of the accused’s statements for reasons that will be elaborated below.

 8       A pillar of the Prosecution’s case was the accused’s statements (“P78”–“P84”) [note: 14] recorded under s 22 of the Criminal Procedure Code (Cap 68, 2012 Rev Ed) (“CPC”) (“Long